ansys/pyansys-dev-guide/doc/source/getting-started/abbr.rst

 **gRPC**

-gRPC: A high performance, open source, universal Remote Procedure Call (RPC) framework. gRPC can efficiently connect services in and across data centers with pluggable support for load balancing, tracing, health checking, and authentication.
+gRPC: A high performance, open source, universal RPC (remote procedure call) framework. gRPC can efficiently connect services in and across data centers with pluggable support for load balancing, tracing, health checking, and authentication.

 **IP**